When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 This is a common question and there goes a myth with it at times.

 Though we do not still know the exact mechanism of how it works, we believe the medicines get absorbed in the oral mucosa.
-Since the medicine gets absorbed and acts from the mouth, it is suggested that the mouth should be clean from strong food articles, taste, and fragrances.
+Since the medicine gets absorbed and acts from the mouth, it is suggested that the mouth should be clean from strong food articles, tastes, and fragrances.

-Our experience says that above-stated articles may be consumed if you are on the homeopathic regimen, provided you keep a gap of about half an hour between the intake of medicine and such food articles; not hampering the action of the medicine.
+Our experience says that the above-stated articles may be consumed if you are on the homeopathic regimen, provided you keep a gap of about half an hour between the intake of medicine and such food articles; not hampering the action of the medicine.

 We have observed and documented that if such discipline is observed, the homeopathic medicines do work; without banning those food articles.

-There may be some food restrictions because of one illness such as high blood pressure (to avoid salt), gastritis (to avoid spicy food), Hepatitis C (avoid deep-fried food); and because of their effect on the homeopathic medicines.
+There may be some food restrictions because of one illness such as high blood pressure (to avoid salt), gastritis (to avoid spicy food), Hepatitis C (to avoid deep-fried food); and because of their effect on the homeopathic medicines.
 (For private circulation only.
 For the use of patients at Life Force.
 Copyright © 2005 - 2011, Dr. Rajesh Shah.
 All rights reserved.)

 Any particular food article may not be considered as ‘good' or ‘bad' for everyone.
 There are disease-related circumstances, which determine if or not a particular food article is good, for the patient at a given time.
-Here are some broad suggestions:

 • For Skin Disorders